The School of Chemistry will offer up to three scholarships for students starting a full-time MSc programme in the 2017-2018 academic session.

-The Tercentenary International Masters Scholarships Scheme helps outstanding postgraduate taught masters students from outside the United Kingdom and European Community to study in the School of Chemistry by providing for some of the costs of their training.
+The Tercentenary International Masters Scholarships Scheme helps outstanding postgraduate taught masters students from outside the United Kingdom and European Union to study in the School of Chemistry by providing for some of the costs of their training.

 The studentships will be awarded on the basis of academic merit with candidates requiring the equivalent of a first-class honours degree or upper second-class honours degree from a recognised university or institution.
 Non-native English Language speakers must meet the University entry requirements of IELTS 6.5 or equivalent.

-The School Scholarships Allocation Committee will meet in April 2015 to select the studentship holders.
+The School Scholarships Allocation Committee will meet in April 2017 to select the studentship holders.
 The winners will be announced thereafter.